-- 24.1 All visitors will sign in to reception. - 24.2 Once signed in, visitors and contractors will be collected from reception by the member of staff they are visiting, or escorted to the area of the school concerned.
+- 24.1 All visitors will sign in to reception.
+Further information regarding the school/academy's visitor procedures can be found within the Trust's Safeguarding and Child Protection Policy. - 24.2 Once signed in, visitors and contractors will be collected from reception by the member of staff they are visiting, or escorted to the area of the school concerned.
 Unless the school is unoccupied or full DBS has been seen and certified visitors and contractors must be accompanied. - 24.3 Contractors will be responsible for the health and safety of their employees and for ensuring safe working practices. - 24.4 Anyone hiring the premises will be made aware of their health and safety obligations when making the booking. - 24.5 Visitors and contractors will wear a visitor's badge at all times whilst on school grounds. - 24.6 Cleaning contractors will wear an easily identifiable uniform or badge at all times. - 24.7 Temporary teaching staff and assistants will report to reception on arrival and sign in using the appropriate method. - 24.8 Staff members who encounter an unidentifiable visitor will enquire if they require assistance, and direct them to reception or off site. - 24.9 Staff members who encounter uncooperative visitors threatening violence, refusing to leave the site, or carrying out physical or verbal abuse will seek immediate help from senior colleagues in the first instance.